 - Optional: 11 oz. organic finely shredded cheese, Mexican Blend or Cheddar cheese/Jack cheese combination (see note below on plant-based ‘cheese’ products)

 - 8 Food for Life® large New Mexico style sprouted grain tortillas (Can be found in the refrigerated or freezer section of the grocery store; 6 per package.
 You can find them at Sprouts Farmers Market in the refrigerated section.)

 - GARNISH: Italian (flat-leaf) parsley, chopped

-*A word about plant-based cheese: Honestly, I’m not real fond of vegan cheese alternatives.
-They’re a processed food and contain a considerable amount of sodium (190-460 mg per 1/4 cup serving; 90-100 calories).
+*A word about plant-based ‘cheese’: Vegan cheese alternatives are a highly processed food and contain a considerable amount of sodium (190-460 mg per 1/4 cup serving; 90-100 calories).
 They contain little (1 gram) or no protein, no calcium or at most 2% of the daily requirement, and about 6-7 grams of fat.
 Vegan cheeses provide little nutrition, but are basically providing that melty, stretchy feel that you get from ‘real’ cheese.

 How It’s Made…

 1. Open the tofu and place them on a plate and allow the liquid to drain.